nvll/xiv_craft/README.md

 ## A Final Fantasy XIV crafting bot

 ### Overview
-Talan is a crafting bot currently driven by a command line interface.
-Rather than trying to be a crafting solver like [FFXIV Crafting Optimizer](https://ffxiv-beta.lokyst.net/#/simulator), It reads in FFXIV macros directly.
+Talan is a crafting bot designed for max level crafters.
+Rather than trying to be a crafting solver like [FFXIV Crafting Optimizer](https://ffxiv-beta.lokyst.net/#/simulator), It reads in FFXIV macros directly, but executes them using its own engine that has none of the limitations of the in-game macro system.

 Special thanks to Clorifex of [GarlandTools](https://garlandtools.org) and Miu of [FFXIV Teamcraft](https://ffxivteamcraft.com) for various bits of help along the way.